 I know I am not the only one who thinks being able to build your own role in a caring, happy company like ours is a fantastic opportunity – and I will not be made to feel ashamed by it.
-At the end of the day, people vote with their feet and, as our two apprentices will tell you, they love working at Bird & Blend and wouldn’t want to be anywhere else.
+At the end of the day, people vote with their feet and, as our past apprentices with permanent roles will tell you, they love working at Bird & Blend and wouldn’t want to be anywhere else.

 'This ‘apprenticeship’ removes a real job from an already scarce local market.'

 You don’t have to tell me about the state of the local jobs market.
-Mike and I have built a business within it that has provided 30 new jobs.
 We have worked incredibly hard and with the right intentions – people first not profits.
-(Not bad for two kids from the Midlands who started 3 years ago in their bedroom).
+(Not bad for two kids from the Midlands who started in their bedroom!).

 It is also unfair to compare an apprenticeship year to other jobs; it is more accurate to compare it to university or college – where in fact, you have to pay to gain similar skills and qualifications.